renovatebot/renovate/lib/modules/datasource/custom/readme.md

 ### HTML page

-`html` format can also be used to extract versions from a typical "Downloads" page:
+You can use the `html` format to extract versions from a typical "Downloads" page:

 ```json
 {